BIRP Notes: Template, Examples, and Practical Guide for Therapists

 BIRP notes are the format of choice when the clinical load of a session sits in the intervention itself and the client’s response.
 Intensive outpatient programs, group therapy, addictions work, and any skills-led practice (DBT skills group, exposure work, behavioural activation, communication training) produce sessions where the most important data is what you did, what the client did with it, and how the response shaped the next move.
 BIRP is designed to put that loop on the page in a way a reviewer can read in under a minute.

 This guide gives you a copy-ready template, two completed clinical examples, the section-by-section discipline that makes a BIRP-format note defensible under audit, and a comparison against SOAP and DAP so you know when to switch formats.
+If you want a live-session draft to edit instead of starting from the template, use the free BIRP note generator.

 Educational content for therapists, not legal advice.
 Documentation requirements vary by state licensing board, payer, and program; check your local rules and clinic policy.